JimmyTan2000/thd-plv2-robot-programming/README.md

 These are the code to solve the challenges [in this repository](https://mygit.th-deg.de/gaydos/tb3-maze-challenges).

 # Contributors
 I have developed all the code alone.
-Hence I am the only contributers here.
+Hence I am the only contributer here.

 ### ***Details:***
 ***Name:*** Jimmy Tan